Continuous Audio Language Models: Supplementary Experiments

 \subsection{Scalability of CALM}

 In order to see if all the hyperparameters of our CALM method transfer well to more model parameters, we trained a consistency music CALM model with a larger 3B backbone (with a model dimension of 2048, 32 heads and 48 layers) as well as a discrete RQ-Transformer with 32-RVQ model with the same backbone size.
 For the CALM model, we use 4 consistency steps at inference.
-The results are as follow (we compare with the main model that has a 1.3B backbone):
+Tab.~\ref{tab:scalability} shows that the FAD are improving with a bigger backbone (3B vs 1.3B) in similar proportions for both discrete-based (RQ-Transformer) and continuous-based (CALM) models.